McMinn Law Firm partners with Kids in a New Groove for charity luncheon

 Forever Families: Paul wants mom to watch movies, take care of him

+From Austin YNN/ January 2014 Before breaking out into a full Michael Jackson performance at Kids in a New Groove, Paul had a little warm up and music lesson.
 The 7-year-old loves to sing and dance, so it makes sense that Michael Jackson is his favorite singer.
 He knows the words to almost every Michael song and a lot of the moves, email@example.com

 Forever Families: Ja’Myren seeks family that will help him grow

 From Austin YNN | June 2013 We first introduced you to Ja’Myren last year, but he’s still waiting for his forever home.
 He hopes he’ll get adopted and experience things he’s never done before.